 What is a Veterinary Pathologist?

-Pathologists study how the body functions normally, what occurs when normal function is disrupted, and detection and diagnosis of abnormalities.
-Typically, animals treated at WestVet are here because of ailments or injuries.
-These may be obvious--a broken bone or an ear infection, or complex like a tumor in the liver that is bleeding into the abdomen or a ruptured intervertebral disk.
-However, all of these medical problems are types of pathology.
+Pathologists study how the body functions normally; what occurs when normal function is disrupted; and detect and diagnose abnormalities.
+Typically, the animals treated at WestVet are here because of illness or injury.
+While they may be obvious (a broken bone or an ear infection), they can also be complex, (internal tumors bleeding into the abdomen, or a ruptured intervertebral disk).
+Regardless, all of these medical problems are types of pathology.
 Some can be diagnosed using physical examination or medical imaging, but many require additional testing for accurate diagnosis.
 That is where pathologists are critical to the successful treatment of your pet.

 How can a Veterinary Pathologist Help my Pet?